vespa-engine/documentation/en/faq.md

 No limit, except memory

 #### Can we set a limit for the number of elements that can be stored in an array?
-We need to implement a document processor for this
+Implement a [document processor](document-processing.html) for this.

 {:.faq-section}
 ### Query